idaholab/TMAP8/doc/content/verification_and_validation/val-2a.md

        id=val-2a_comparison_TMAP4
        caption=Comparison of TMAP8 calculation with the experimental data on left, right, and both sides with unit of atom/m$^2$/s

-!media comparison_val-2a.py
-       image_name=val-2a_comparison_TMAP4_area.png
-       style=width:50%;margin-bottom:2%;margin-left:auto;margin-right:auto
-       id=val-2a_comparison_TMAP4_area
-       caption=Comparison of TMAP8 calculation with the experimental data on left, right, and both sides with unit of atom/s

 ### Comparison based on data from TMAP7

 !media comparison_val-2a.py